lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the deck directory.<br/><br/>
 ![deck1](readme_images/deck1.png)

 - Run the main.go file in the main directory.
 (By default, the program will create a deck of suit cards with no joker included and sort the deck based on the card IDs ascendingly.
-You can customize this by using the j flag to specify the number of jokers and s to point out the sorting algorithm)<br/><br/>
+You can customize this by using the j flag to specify the number of jokers and the s flag to point out the sorting algorithm)<br/><br/>
 ![deck2](readme_images/deck2.png)